 DRUM Equipment.
 A wooden former used in saggar making to form the basic shape of the saggar.

 DRUMMING Problem in the sliphouse during pugging.
-A pug will not extrude clay unless their is friction between the clay and the pug barrel.
-Occasionally the clay sticks to the centre auger and is sheared away from the clay in contact with the barrel.
-The clay gets carried round and round with the auger and extrusion thus stops.
-This is drumming.
-The pug has to be cleared out and cleaned down.
+A pug won't extrude clay unless there's friction between the clay and the pug barrel.
+Occasionally clay sticks to the centre auger instead, shearing away from the clay against the barrel wall — so it just gets carried round and round with the auger while extrusion stops.
+This is drumming; the pug then has to be cleared out and cleaned down.

 DRY BODY Type of pottery with a particular recipe and requiring particular firing conditions.
 Black basalt, cane and red stone ware are examples of dry stoneware body.
 Often unglazed.